 However, what if your love has not always been unrequited?

 After you break up, you may find your affections have become one-way.
-In which case, you may investigate your options to get out of the friend zone and restore the connection.
+In which case, you may investigate your options to escape the friend zone and restore the connection.

 Restoring the connection is the goal of this website: Undo A Breakup